Copyright © Boeing

-Our public research institutions and private firms are also leading the world in the advancement of new aerospace technologies, as well, including advanced materials, unmanned aerial vehicles (UAVs), aviation biofuels and space exploration.
+Our public research institutions and private firms lead the world in the advancement of new aerospace technologies, as well, including advanced materials, unmanned aerial systems (UAS), aviation biofuels and space exploration.

 The Office of Aerospace and its director, Alex Pietsch, are charged with implementing these initiatives and coordinating the “support chain” that has been established to grow our aerospace industry with the help of the following entities:

 - Washington Aerospace & Advanced Materials Manufacturing Workforce Pipeline Committee: ensures that workforce training programs around the state met the needs of the industry.